Scalar fields around black hole binaries in LIGO-Virgo-KAGRA: Abstract

 \section{Abstract}

-Light scalar particles arise naturally in many extensions of the Standard Model and are well-motivated dark matter candidates.
+Light scalar particles arise naturally in many extensions of the Standard Model and are compelling dark-matter candidates.
 Gravitational interactions near black holes can trigger the growth of dense scalar configurations that, if sustained during inspiral, alter binary dynamics and imprint signatures on gravitational-wave signals.
 Detecting such effects would provide a novel probe of fundamental physics and dark matter.
-Here we develop a semi-analytic waveform model for binaries in scalar environments, validated against numerical relativity simulations, and apply it in a Bayesian analysis of the LIGO–Virgo–KAGRA catalog.
-Our results set physically meaningful upper bounds on scalar environments around compact binaries.
-When superradiance priors are included, we find tentative evidence for such an environment in GW190728 with $\ln\mathcal{B}_{\rm vac}^{\rm env} \approx 3.5$, which would correspond to the existence of a light scalar field with mass $\sim 10^{-12}\,\mathrm{eV}$.
+Here we develop a semi-analytic waveform model for binaries in scalar environments, validate it against numerical relativity simulations, and apply it in a Bayesian analysis of the LIGO–Virgo–KAGRA catalog.
+We obtain physically meaningful upper limits on scalar densities around most compact binaries.
+For GW190728 and GW190814, vacuum lies outside the $95\%$ credible region.
+When including superradiance priors, GW190728 shows tentative evidence for a scalar environment with a Bayes factor of $\ln \mathcal{B}^{\rm env}_{\rm vac} \approx 3.5$, consistent with a light scalar of mass~$\sim10^{-12}\,\mathrm{eV}$.

-{\em \textbf{Introduction.}---} Gravitational waves (GWs) from compact binary coalescences provide a unique probe of the environments of black holes (BHs)~\cite{Barausse:2014tra, Tamanini:2019usx, Cardoso:2019rou, CanevaSantoro:2023aol, Zwick:2025wkt, Toubiana:2020drf, Derdzinski:2020wlw, Zwick:2021dlg, Sberna:2022qbn, Vijaykumar:2023tjg, Roy:2024rhe, DuttaRoy:2025gnu, Duque:2025yfm}, allowing us to test the density of dark matter (DM) on small scales and potentially constrain its microphysics~\cite{Barack:2018yly, Bertone:2019irm, Annulli:2020lyc, Kavanagh:2020cfn, Maselli:2021men, Coogan:2021uqv, Vicente:2022ivh, Traykova:2023qyv, Cardoso:2021wlq, Cardoso:2022whc, Spieksma:2024voy, Speeney:2024mas, Pezzella:2024tkf, Gliorio:2025cbh, Cole:2022yzw, Baumann:2021fkf, 2307.16093, Duque:2023seg, Tomaselli:2023ysb, Tomaselli:2024bdd, Tomaselli:2024dbw, Boskovic:2024fga, Dyson:2025dlj, Rahman:2023sof, Karydas:2024fcn, Kavanagh:2024lgq, Spieksma:2024voy, Blas:2024duy, Miller:2025yyx, Bertone:2024rxe, DellaMonica:2025zby, Leong:2023nuk, Vicente:2025gsg}.
+{\em \textbf{Introduction.}---} Gravitational waves (GWs) from compact binary coalescences provide a unique probe of the environments of black holes (BHs)~\cite{Barausse:2014tra, Tamanini:2019usx, Cardoso:2019rou, CanevaSantoro:2023aol, Zwick:2025wkt, Toubiana:2020drf, Derdzinski:2020wlw, Zwick:2021dlg, Sberna:2022qbn, Vijaykumar:2023tjg, Roy:2024rhe, DuttaRoy:2025gnu, Duque:2025yfm, HegadeKR:2025dur, HegadeKR:2025rpr}, allowing us to test the density of dark matter (DM) on small scales and potentially constrain its microphysics~\cite{Barack:2018yly, Bertone:2019irm, Annulli:2020lyc, Kavanagh:2020cfn, Maselli:2021men, Coogan:2021uqv, Vicente:2022ivh, Traykova:2023qyv, Cardoso:2021wlq, Cardoso:2022whc, Spieksma:2024voy, Speeney:2024mas, Pezzella:2024tkf, Gliorio:2025cbh, Cole:2022yzw, Baumann:2021fkf, 2307.16093, Duque:2023seg, Tomaselli:2023ysb, Tomaselli:2024bdd, Tomaselli:2024dbw, Boskovic:2024fga, Dyson:2025dlj, Rahman:2023sof, Karydas:2024fcn, Kavanagh:2024lgq, Spieksma:2024voy, Blas:2024duy, Miller:2025yyx, Bertone:2024rxe, DellaMonica:2025zby, Leong:2023nuk, Vicente:2025gsg}.
 If DM interacts only gravitationally, GW observations may be the only channel through which we can test its nature.